Chris Godwin Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Season Stats

-- Godwin has caught 29 passes on 41 targets for 366 yards and two touchdowns, averaging 73.2 yards per game.

-- So far this season, 17.9% of the 229 passes thrown by his team have gone Godwin's way.
+- Godwin has been the target of 41 of his team's 229 passing attempts this season, or 17.9% of the target share.

-- Godwin has seen the ball thrown his way nine times in the red zone this season, 22.5% of his team's 40 red zone pass attempts.
+- With nine targets in the red zone this season, Godwin has been on the receiving end of 22.5% of his team's 40 red zone pass attempts.

-- The Buccaneers, who rank third in the NFL in points scored, have attempted a pass 69.0% of the time while opting for the ground attack 31.0% of the time.
+- The Buccaneers, who rank third in the NFL in points scored, have dropped back to pass 69.0% of the time while opting for the ground attack 31.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Eagles.